NicoZweifel/bevy_spliff/readme.md

 ### Usage

-Imagine you are writing a system that needs to fetch nested conditional data, currently this would look like sth like this in bevy:
+Imagine you are writing a system that needs to fetch nested conditional data, currently this would look sth like this:

 ```rust
 fn manual_system(